 Dear museum visitor!

-According to the new regulations by the Government of the Republic of Estonia, from 26 August 2021 all visitors to the Tartu Art Museum (excluding people under 18 and people with special needs) must present a digital or printed health certificate proving that they have either… Read more here
+According to the new regulations by the Government of the Republic of Estonia, from 29 October 2021 all visitors to the Tartu Art Museum who are 12 or older must present:

 |Full ticket, all floors||6€|